GB flag iconENCN flag iconZH

 Marking of gloves

-For gloves satisfying the requirements of EN 388, the mechanical properties of the glove shall be shown in a pictogram, followed by the respective performance levels of each mechanical test (see figure 1).
+For gloves satisfying the requirements of EN 388:2016+A1:2018, the mechanical properties of the glove shall be shown in a pictogram, followed by the respective performance levels of each mechanical test (see figure 1).
 The first number corresponds to the abrasion resistance, the second to the circular blade cut resistance, the third to the tear resistance, the fourth to puncture resistance and the fifth character (a letter) to the straight cut test.
-If either the circular blade cut test or the straight blade cut test has not been performed, an 'X' should be used in place of an achieved level.
-In addition, a marking code 'P' may also be added for gloves meeting the impact-resistant requirements of EN 388:2016+A1:2018.
-For the first four tests, it is a common convention to indicate '0' when level 1 cannot be attained.
-The pictogram shall not be used if the glove does not achieve at least level 1 or level A for at least one protective category.
+If either the circular blade cut test or the straight blade cut test has not been performed, an ‘X’ should be used in place of an achieved level.
+In addition, a marking code ‘P’ may also be added for gloves meeting the impact-resistant requirements of EN 388:2016+A1:2018.
+For the first four tests, it is a common convention to indicate ‘0’ when ‘Level 1’ cannot be attained.
+The pictogram is not to be used if the glove does not achieve at least ‘Level 1’ or ‘Level A’ for at least one protective category.

 User instructions